 - Dryer vents and bathroom fans

 Needless to say, air that enters your home through the attic or crawlspace isn’t the kind of air you want to breathe.
-And in some situations, negative pressure can lead to carbon monoxide, or CO, backdrafting.
+And in some situations, negative pressure can lead to carbon monoxide, or CO, back-drafting.
 When air enters the home to replace the air being removed, some of it might contain CO that was supposed to leave your home through an exhaust vent.

 This situation is more common than you might think, and it’s dangerous.

-Which brings us back to range hoods.
+This brings us back to range hoods.
 That powerful new kitchen fan might be making your home “go negative” by sucking out more air than your home passively takes in.
 When that happens, indoor air quality doesn’t improve actually when you run the fan.

 It gets worse.
 Lots worse.

-According to Section M1503.4 of the International Residential Code, you should install a make up air system with motorized controls if your exhaust fan is rated at 400 CFM or higher.
+According to Section M1503.4 of the International Residential Code, you should install a makeup air system with motorized controls if your exhaust fan is rated at 400 CFM or higher.
 Many kitchen fans move air at a rate of over 1000 CFM.
-Do you think that most people whose fans are that powerful are also installing make up air systems?
+Do you think that most people whose fans are that powerful are also installing makeup air systems?

 They’re not.
 But they should be.

-What happens when you run an 1100 CFM kitchen fan in a high performance home?
+What happens when you run an 1100 CFM kitchen fan in a high-performance home?

 One day, we got a call from a family with an air quality problem.
-Despite investing in an energy efficient home, they weren’t breathing healthy air.
-Every time they ran the first floor kitchen fan, air would enter the home through bath fans and gaps in the attic envelope on the third floor.
+Despite investing in an energy-efficient home, they weren’t breathing healthy air.
+Every time they ran the first-floor kitchen fan, air would enter the home through bath fans and gaps in the attic envelope on the third floor.

 In other words, the kitchen fan was too powerful.
 It was causing a severe negative pressure imbalance in the home.

-Large quantities unfiltered air were entering from the outdoors and the attic.
-Not only was the air unclean – it was increasing the heating and cooling loads of the home.
+Large quantities of unfiltered air were entering from the outdoors and the attic.
+Not only was the air unclean – but it was also increasing the heating and cooling loads of the home.
 The homeowner even installed a ventilating dehumidifier to introduce positive pressure and remove the humidity entering the home when the kitchen fan was on.
 It was all to no avail, of course.

 When we went to the client’s home to scope things out, we performed pressure measurements with the fans on and off.
-We also compared the amount of air the hood was removing with the amount of air being brought in.
+We also compared the amount of air the hood was removed with the amount of air being brought in.
 The results were 100 CFM being brought in to 1100 CFM being removed.

 That’s eleven times as much air going out than coming in!
 No wonder there was air entering the home from all sorts of weird places.

 The solution?
-We designed and installed a make up air system sized just for the home, which included:
+We designed and installed a makeup air system sized just for the home, which included:

 - Variable speed fans, variable speed controllers, and large exhaust ducts